What d FAQ? COVID-19 and You: Masks

 A: Failure to wear your mask, shield or covering when required is a criminal offence.

-You may also be subject to administrative fees and if you fail to pay these fines or fees you may be charged.
-If you fail to pay the fixed penalty fine, and you're charged, on summary conviction you're liable to a fine of $5,000.00 and a term of imprisonment of 3 days.
+If you fail to pay the fixed penalty fine, you're liable to be charged.
+On summary conviction you're liable to a fine of $5,000.00 and a term of imprisonment of 3 days.
 If this section applies to you, consult with your lawyer immediately.
 You can read more about choosing a lawyer here.

 As with most fixed penalty fines, if ticketed, you can appeal to a Magistrate within the relevant district.

 There are certain other requirements with which the fixed penalty notices must comply and you can read more about these here, or consult with your lawyer.

 Q: Do I need to wear a mask otherwise?

 A: Owners and operators of businesses who supply goods or services to the public may require members of the public or employees to wear masks.
 Relative to the public, remember private businesses are private premises and are therefore allowed to control the conditions upon which the public enters.

 Government offices may also adopt similar policies.
 For example, to access any court house, the Judiciary of T&T has adopted masking requirements similar to the older Public Health Regulations.
 You can check these out here.

 The Minister is also authorised to issue guidelines to other trades, professions, businesses, services or public gatherings under the Regulations up until 03rd July, 2023.
 It is likely that after this date new Regulations will extend the time in which the Minister may issue further guidelines.
 However, it is important to note that without further Regulations being made, Regulation 10 specifies that the breach of any such guidelines "shall not constitute an offence".